RosaCodes2021/Personal-Website-Template/README.md

 If you want to host the website using a **different method**, that is completely fine.
 However, if you have never done so, I would suggest Github pages since it is easy and free.

+### Future updates
+Go follow [Rosacodes](https://www.instagram.com/rosacodes) on Instagram in order to see any future updates.
+New sections will be added in the future, so tag along for that!

 ### Closing
 I hope that you find this project useful.
 Please let me know if you have any questions.
 You can find me at @rosacodes on Instagram, or by sending an email to dev@rosacodes.com.